WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 You'll need to create a database before you get started.
 If you don't have one, see previous chapter Create a database in Azure SQL Database and connect SQL database to IoTHub to get a database with IoTHub data up and running in a few minutes.

-In this article, you'll import your own data IoTHuB data into Excel by following the steps described here.
+In this article, you'll import your own data IoTHub data into Excel by following the steps described here.

 #### Connect Excel and load data